 Students who receive an F in a required Babson course must repeat the course at Babson.
 Students who receive an F in an elective Babson course must make up the credits if needed, but may choose to take a different course.
-Any failing grade for a Babson course remains on the Babson transcript permanently.
+Any failing grade for a Babson course remains on the Babson transcript permanently and will be calculated into the overall grade point average.